Kubernetes-Succinctly/remind-me-v3/Readme.md

 dotnet build
 ```

-To run the projects, change to the **api** folder for the web application and **/job/remind-me-cron-job** folder for the API project and execute the following command.
+To run the projects, change to the **api** folder for the API project and **/job/remind-me-cron-job** folder for the background job and execute the following command.

 ```
 dotnet run